 “To practice effectively you must know how to do so.
 The Lamp indicates clearly and concisely how to practice.
 It contains the quintessential thought of past, present, and future Buddhas.
 Since people’s abilities, dispositions and interests differ, Atisha, one of the greatest Indian masters of his time, shows how this subject – matter may be practiced by those of three different capacities.”
 Quote from Geshe Sonam Rinchen.

-Course structure: A monthly meeting at the centre with a programme of practices to do at home.
+Course structure: A monthly meeting on line, and usually in person at the centre with a programme of practices to do at home.

 Time: 2:00 to 5:00 pm

 A R50 donation to the centre.
 Dana for Alan would be much appreciated.